PenguinLemma/udacity-robond-p2/README.md

 - [ ] Resize robot (chasis and sensors base radius, mainly) so that it fits through the doors ^^
 - [x] In chase_ball.cpp, in the case the ball was not found in the image, scan surroundings (set angular_z velocity to positive).
 After a full turn, if it's still not found, stop the robot.
 - [ ] As in previous point, but after the fulll scan, if ball is still not found move randomly and remember to not scan surroundings for a while, to avoid ballroom dancing.
-- [ ] Use `opencv` to detect spheres of any give color and find their centroid
+- [ ] Use `OpenCV` to detect spheres of any give color and find their centroid
 - [ ] Extract "scan_surroundings" and "go_somewhere_else" as actions

 ## License